Home Doh Ref

 • You need cleaner markup (classes vs. inline styles)

-Example: Comprehensive CSS Management
+Example: CSS Management

 // 1.
 Define global theme styles